Josephrcfsamp/bmi-calculator/README.md

 ## Features

-- Input: Weight (kg) and Height (m)
+- Input: Weight (kg) and Height (m).
-- Output: BMI value with 2 decimal places
+- Output: BMI value with 2 decimal places.
-- Classification: Underweight, Normal, Overweight, or Obese
+- Classification: Underweight, Normal, Overweight, or Obese.
-- Clean code with bilingual comments (English + Portuguese)
+- Clean code with comments.
-- Built to run directly in the terminal
+- Built to run directly in the terminal.

 ## How to Run

+1. Make sure you have Node.js installed.
+2. Open your terminal inside the project folder.
+3. Run the command below and follow the prompts.

 ```bash
 node main.js